Frustration in Japan as leader pushes Olympics despite virus | Health

 Prime Minister Yoshihide Suga, meanwhile, has caused anger and confusion by repeatedly vowing to skeptical lawmakers that the Olympics will be safe, even as some hospitals struggle to find beds for the sick and dying and a state of emergency was extended on Wednesday to more places in Japan.

-Only 1 percent of the public has been fully vaccinated, even as millions of doses sit unused in freezers, and there's deepening frustration over Suga's request for people to endure more emergency virus measures amid ramped-up planning for the resource-draining Olympics, which are to start in about two months.
+Only 1% of the public has been fully vaccinated, even as millions of doses sit unused in freezers, and there's deepening frustration over Suga's request for people to endure more emergency virus measures amid ramped-up planning for the resource-draining Olympics, which are to start in about two months.

 Last month, Suga declared a third state of emergency in Osaka, the center of the current surge in virus cases, as well as in Tokyo and two other areas.
 That has since been extended through May 31.
 On Wednesday, two more areas, Aichi in central Japan and Fukuoka in the south, were placed under the emergency measures.